Jarred13D/ResumePilot/README.md

 Resume analytics dashboard

 ## Support 📧
-For support, please contact
+For support, please contact: jarred@resumepilot.io
-Clinton Reynolds - eastwood188209@gmail.com
-Jarred Hampton - jarred.c.hampton@gmail.com
-Dan McClintic -dan.mcclintic@gmail.com
-Matt Mullen - mhmullen@icloud.com
-Maggie Ellinwood - mellinwood1023@gmail.com
-Jay Contreras -

 ## License 📄
 This project is licensed under the MIT License

-Built with ❤️ using React and AI technology